A coalgebraic treatment of conditional transition systems with upgrades

 A \emph{frame} (see e.g.~\cite{MM:sheafbook}) is a join-complete lattice satisfying the \emph{join-infinite distributive} law:

 \end{defi}

-\begin{defi} A \emph{lattice transition system} (LaTS) over a finite frame $\mathbb L$ is a tuple $(X,A,\mathbb L,f)$ consisting of a set of states $X$, a set of actions $A$, and a transition function $f\colon X\times A\times X\rightarrow\mathbb L$. \end{defi} \begin{rem} LaTS can also serve as an explanation why in a CTS, upgrading means going downwards in the partial order.
+\begin{defi} A \emph{lattice transition system} (LaTS) over a finite frame $\mathbb L$ is a tuple $(X,A,\mathbb L,f)$ consisting of a set of states $X$, a set of actions $A$, and a transition function $f\colon X\times A\times X\rightarrow\mathbb L$. \end{defi} Even though the frame of a LaTS is required to be finite, and thus is nothing but a finite lattice, the results in the following Section~\ref{sec:latmon} hold for arbitrary frames. \begin{rem} LaTS can also serve as an explanation why in a CTS, upgrading means going downwards in the partial order.
 One special case of LaTS arises when choosing $\mathbb L$ as the binary Boolean algebra, yielding standard LTS.
-Using the order and Birkhoff duality as we have done here, the matrix representation of a LaTS over $\{0,1\}$ has the same interpretation as the standard way of writing LTS, i.e. a $1$ indicates that a transition is possible, whereas a $0$ indicates that no transition is possible.
+Using the order and Birkhoff duality as we have done here, the matrix representation of a LaTS over $\{0,1\}$ has the same interpretation as the standard way of writing LTS, i.e., a $1$ indicates that a transition is possible, whereas a $0$ indicates that no transition is possible.
 If one were to turn the order around, such that an upgrade means going up in the order, this correspondence gets turned around as well.
 So in this sense, when LaTS are considered as generalisations of LTS, it is more natural to go down in the order to upgrade, rather than to go up. \end{rem}